Sacrifice (band): Formation and first four albums

 Friends and guitarists Rob Urbinati and Joe Rico decided to form a metal band in 1983, playing cover versions of some of their favourite songs.
 They recruited Rico's friend Scott Watts to play bass, and Andrew Banks on drums, who was replaced by Craig Boyle.
-Singer John Baldy, a friend of Boyle's, also joined the band.
+Singer John Baldi, a friend of Boyle's, also joined the band.
 Together they recorded a pair of rehearsal tapes — featuring their first original song "Turn in Your Grave", along with a variety of covers of songs by bands such as Black Sabbath, Metallica, and Judas Priest.

-By early 1985, the majority of the band had decided to move towards a heavier and faster direction with Urbinati on vocals, ousting Baldy and Boyle, and were therefore in need of a new drummer.
+By early 1985, the majority of the band had decided to move towards a heavier and faster direction with Urbinati on vocals ousting Baldi and Boyle had left the band over creative differences, and were therefore in need of a new drummer.
 Ernst Flach filled the position for only a few live shows before leaving, as his drumming style did not fit the fast pace the band wanted to play.
 It was not until Gus Pynn had contacted the band for an audition that they finally found a permanent drummer.
 Now that they had a complete line-up, local record store employee Brian Taylor approached Sacrifice and local friends Slaughter to finance the recording of demos for these two bands in exchange for the profits made by selling the tapes at his shop.
 Both bands agreed, and Sacrifice released The Exorcism demo featuring new original songs.
 Later that year, Sacrifice opened a show in Toronto for Exodus, who were on their first North American tour.
 Sacrifice credits the growth of their band and the Toronto underground metal scene in general to their appearance at this show.
 As a result, the band signed a contract with Diabolic Force.
 In the fall of 1985, the band entered the Future Sound studio, to record the debut album Torment in Fire.
 The album was released in 1986 in Canada on Diabolic Force, and on Metal Blade Records in the United States and on Roadrunner Records in Europe.
 By the time the album was released, the band worked on new material.
 In July 1986, the band recorded another demo in the Open Sound Studio.
 This was followed by an appearance in Kitchener, Ontario, with Megadeth as the opening act for King Diamond.
 In September they played in Quebec City and the No Speed Limit Festival at the Spectrum in Montreal together with Possessed, Voivod, D.R.I. and Agnostic Front.
 In November 1986 Sacrifice opened up for Slayer on their Reign in Blood tour at the Concert Hall in Toronto.